algosup/2022-2023-project-1-smart-signage-Project-2-group/Functional_Specifications.md

 ##### Scenario 1: Christophe

 Christophe lives in Vierzon with his girlfriend.
 He is responsible for the signage of McDonald's fast food establishments at SignAll and comes by car.
 When fast food establishments close, he is responsible for turning off the signs.
 However, when the McDo restaurant closes, he is no longer in his office and must therefore do it from home.
-Thanks to the application, he can turn off all the McDonald's signs by sending a command message.
+Thanks to the application, he can turn on all the McDonald's signs by sending a command message.
 Thanks to the application, he was able to turn off all the signs without having to go to his office.

 ##### Scenario 2: Arnaud

 Arnaud lives in Chateauroux with his wife Caroline and these two children Angéline and Darius.
 Every morning, he goes to work by carpooling with his colleague Fabien.
 He is responsible for sign maintenance at SignAll and must do maintenance rounds each day to check on each panel if all the LEDs were working properly.
 It’s a very long and difficult task, but today his company has made a new update on their application that will help him accomplish his mission.
 On this application, it can simply perform maintenance tests without having to travel to each sign, thus reducing travel costs and saving time for the company.

+#### Scenario 3: Alix

+Alix have 25 and she lives with another employee.
+Knowing that she does not have the license she will comes to work in carpooling with his roommate.
+She is an employee for AXAs bank.
+Like every morning, she has to open the bank and lights off the sign.
+However, she don't have the qualification to do this from the app.
+She will therefore call her boss Maxence who is not in the same city as the bank because he is going to a budget meeting.
+Maxence can with a send command, remotely control lights on and off.
+Thanks to this he will be able to send a command message so that the lights go out at the bank without having to move.
+Alix is able to continue his work and open the bank for the future clients like every other day.

 ### 4. Risks and Assumptions